Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 #3 Kimmeridge to Osmington Mills (inc. Lulworth Cove and Durdle Door)

-This is another long walk, but thanks to the spectacular Southwest Coastal Path, it’s a really scenic one and well worth it if you have the stamina!
+This is another long walk, but thanks to the spectacular Southwest Coastal Path, it’s a really scenic one and well worth it if you have the stamina for the 11 miles (18km) clifftop paths and some steep ascents and descents.

-If not, then there’s some smaller options along this route too, which are more open to hikers of all abilities, as well as those who don’t have the luxury of a pick-up service!
+If you don’t feel up to it, then there’s some smaller options along this route too, which are more open to hikers of all abilities, as well as those who don’t have the luxury of a pick-up service!

 And that’s because parking at Kimmeridge Bay is a bit of a nightmare (mostly due to difficult access and a lack of space) and is probably best avoided.